Prenzlau State School: History

 Prenzlau State School's grounds retain a number of mature trees of significance.
 Arbor Day was celebrated at the school until at least 1961.
 Plantings included 'an "Anzac" tree to 'commemorate the gallantry of our Gallipoli heroes' at the former school site.
 In February 1924 the head teacher planted several native trees, mainly Crow's Ash (Flindersia australis) in the new school grounds; and in October of the same year, a tree planting ceremony was held for Arbor Day.
-In 1934, a Leopard tree (Caesalpinia ferrea), presented by the Head Teacher of Tarampa State School, from that school's forestry plot, was planted in honour of the late Squadron-Leader Bert Hinkler.
+In 1934, a leopard tree (Flindersia maculosa), presented by the Head Teacher of Tarampa State School, from that school's forestry plot, was planted in honour of the late Squadron-Leader Bert Hinkler.
 Two coral trees, a Queensland nut (macadamia) and a Leopard tree were planted by members of the school committee at a Jubilee Arbor Day in May 1951; two mango trees, one leopard tree and one macadamia tree were planted in the following year; and in 1953, two pines and a jacaranda were planted.
-Remaining on site in 2015 are two Crow's Ash (Flindersia australis) to the west of the playshed, which date from pre-1944; the row of Crow's Ash and a She-oak (Casuarinacece) along the southern extent of the western boundary; and one Leopard tree (Caesalpinnea ferrea) near the southwestern corner of the school grounds.
+Remaining on site in 2015 are two Crow's Ash (Flindersia australis) to the west of the playshed, which date from pre-1944; the row of Crow's Ash and a She-oak (Casuarinacece) along the southern extent of the western boundary; and one leopard tree (Flindersia maculosa) near the southwestern corner of the school grounds.
 The two Jacaranda trees (Jacaranda mimosifolia) onsite appear to have been in-situ by 1959.
 There are other mature shade trees on the site, which cannot be dated from the historical records.

 The school grounds retain remnants of a forestry plot, established between 1970 and 1982, planted in the northeast corner of the school grounds.
 Seventeen Hoop Pines (Araucaria cunninghamii) remain.

 In 1973, the school committee was asked to show cause why the school should not be closed because there were only 9 pupils enrolled.
 A deputation to the Education Department argued that within a few years the number of primary school children in the district would markedly increase.
 The decision to close the school was postponed.

 Centenary celebrations in 1994 included a centenary publication and entrance gates.

 In 2015, the school continues to operate from its 1923 site.
 It retains the Department of Public Works teaching building, the playshed and mature shade trees.
 The school is important to the area, having been a focus for the community, and generations of Prenzlau students have been taught there.
 Since establishment it has been a key social focus for the Prenzlau community with the grounds and building having been the location of many social events.